-"Daisy has me going, talking about being 'churched' about your son.
+"Daisy has me going, talking about being "churched" about your son.
 I'd like to hear more if you feel like talking about it."

 "I wished someone would talk about it," he replied, pushing his glasses up on his nose.
 "People in our little town don't discuss this sort of thing."
 He leaned forward.
 "It's been hard on our family.
 When they churched our son Ricky, we handed over to the church all traces of him.
-We still have his junior high yearbook photo been found later beneath some other papers in the bureau drawer.
+We still have his junior high yearbook photo EP we found later beneath some other papers in the bureau drawer.
 We look at it and wonder where he might be today.
 Ricky and Daisy's cases are pretty much the same.
 Rick began asking a question here, a question there, back when he was Daisy's age.
-Then he was gone like a whirlwind."